m7xer/handy/README.md

 - run `./scripts/generateChirpCSV <yourMaidenheadLocator>`
 - import the CSV file (eg. `stationsAndSatellites_1609498800901.csv`)
 - load into default rows (or modify if you know what you're doing)
-- save the *.img file
+- save the new *.img file
 - upload to radio
 - profit